Drone Laws in NYC

 To fly your drone as a recreational flyer, it’s as easy as 1-2-3

-1. Understand recreational flying requirements
+1. Understand recreational flying requirements.

 2. Take TRUST

-• You may take the free online test through any of the FAA-approved test administrators.
+• You may take the free online test through any FAA-approved test administrators.

 • All FAA-approved TRUST test administrators offer the test free.

-• All test questions are correctable to 100% prior to issuing your completion certificate.
+• All test questions are correctable to 100% before issuing your completion certificate.

-• After completing TRUST, you’ll need to download, save or print your completion certificate.
+• After completing TRUST, you must download, save, or print your completion certificate.

 • If you lose your certificate, you will need to retake TRUST.